rggjan/nlp/README.md

 When we look at the table, we can see that doubling the test data gives us roughly 5% Correctness gain.
 That means, we need to exponentially increase the training data to get a linear increase in correctness.

 # Exercise 2.2

+## Classes description

+The basic classes in the second exercise are the same as for the first part of exercise 2.
+However, some new classes were added and some were adapted to the new needs: ...

+## Results

+- Time (only 2 training texts possible)
+- Realistic results (distribution of tags we get...)
+- Stopping criterion of loop (10% gain)
+- ...